samitha278/gpt2-lite/README.md

 A reproduction of GPT-2 from scratch.
-Includes the network architecture, optimized training pipeline, and hyperparameters inspired by the GPT-2 and GPT-3 papers, along with inference using Hugging Face pretrained parameters.
+Includes the network architecture, optimized training pipeline and hyperparameters inspired by the GPT-2 and GPT-3 papers.

 ---